badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 ![Memory6]({{page.imgdir}}/DrawView-naive-memory-6.png)

 Seems similar doesn’t it?
-The reason is simply that device has more available memory and faster processors so even if we use more memory we don’t reach the OS limit for memory warning.
+The reason is simply that device has more available memory so even if we use more memory, and we don’t reach the OS limit for memory warning.
 Nevertheless using less memory in mobile is a goal we should be striving for, so this optimisation will only benefit our iPhone 6 users.

 ## Adding a toolbar and changing color